snijderlab/stitch/README.md

 ### All parameters

 Here is a list of all parameters and their possible values.
+An 's' after the name indicates it is a single valued parameter, an 'm' indicates it is a multiple valued parameter.

 #### Run Info